• Skip to primary navigation

 What can I make with crushed cookies?

-Crushing these cookies makes them a great garnish for grilled peaches or a ricotta parfait.
+Crushing these cookies makes them a great garnish for grilled peaches or this strawberry ricotta dessert.

 Gluten-free Christmas cookies